BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

   $ gpg --output pubkey.bin --export 5E0BE9CCE55D5494495E0A0CB52EF617C8114CBC
   ```

-  Parsing the resulting file requires going through [RFC4880bis](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-06) which is rather long and not covered in the  scope for this tutorial.
+  Parsing the resulting file requires going through [RFC4880bis](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-06) which is rather long and not in scope for this tutorial.

   We will use the function `bin2packet` which interprets PGP messages and allows for extracting our ECDSA key and signature.
 Source code of the later function can be found at [GitLab](https://gitlab.com/braneproject/pgpacket.jl).